axu732/java-csm-style/README.md

 1. **Violations**: Detailed list of all violations with:

    - File name
+   - File prefix (e.g., [1-1] for assignment folders)
    - Checkstyle rule name
    - Mapped CSM principle
    - Line number
    - Severity level
    - Violation message
+   - Line snippet (the actual code that was flagged)

 2. **Summary by File**: Count of violations per file, sorted by violation count